Justin Wang

 refactor the computer vision code (don't run on every frame), if allows

-This week I opened a PR for automated photo collection when switching to UV mode.
+This week I opened a for automated photo collection when switching to UV mode.
 I still need to test how the change looks on the GUI on the laptop in the fab; Tkinter displays differently on my Mac.

 Roadblocks: was sick this week so was not very productive.
 I am feeling mostly better now!